 The first thing to note is that you should add a mixture of waste to garner the best results.
-Evidently, you can only use what you have, but try to mix it up where possible.
+Evidently, you can only use what you have but try to mix it up where possible.

 You should also ensure that all the waste materials you use are able to get in contact with each other.
-This can be done by either layering the materials, or mixing them together thoroughly.
+This can be done by either layering the materials or mixing them together thoroughly.
 If the heap is a little dry, you can add some water for moisture.

 You should then look to turn the pile every week or two in order to produce the best pile.
 To do this, clear a patch in the garden, and move the entire pile to that spot.
 When it’s time to turn the pile again, simply place the entire pile back into the compost wheelie bin.

-Can I Create Compost Indoors?
+Can I Create Home Compost Indoors?

 How Composting Works

-While compost is seen as one of the most useful products when it comes to gardening, but some may still be intrigued as to how compost actually works when applied to plants, shrubs and trees.
+While compost is seen as one of the most useful products when it comes to gardening.
+But some may still be intrigued as to how compost actually works when applied to plants, shrubs and trees.

 There are a number of organisms involved in the composting process.
 These include bacteria, protozoans and fungi.
 You will also find that a series of beetles, ants and millipedes also find their way into the home composting process, as well as the famous earthworm.

-The moisture of the compost is also important, as the organisms that reside in the compost require water to survive.
+The moisture of home compost is also important, as the organisms that reside in the compost require water to survive.
 Of course, there shouldn’t be too much wonder, or this can be detrimental to your compost pile.
-To ascertain as to whether you have the right amount of moisture, you can supply the ‘squeeze test.’
+To ascertain whether you have the right amount of moisture, you can supply the ‘squeeze test.’
 Grab a handful of compost and squeeze, and if a few drops of water appear, then you’re good to go.